rabbitmq/rabbitmq-website/site/feature-flags.md

 When a node starts for the first time, all supported feature flags are enabled by default.
-When a node is upgraded to a newer version of RabbitMQ, new feature flags remain disabled by default.
+When a node is upgraded to a newer version of RabbitMQ, new feature flags are enabled by default if it is a single isolated node, or remain disabled by default if it belongs to a cluster.

 **To list the feature flags**, use `rabbitmqctl list_feature_flags`: